roguephysicist/abinit-medusa/README.md

 -------------------------------------------------------

 We will use the adjoining `abinit-x.x.x.ac` configure files.
-Choose the appropriate one for your version.
+Choose the appropriate one for your version of ABINIT.
 This file will greatly facilitate the build process as it contains all the correct build options and paths.
 Review this file carefully, as it contains a lot of useful information.
 If you wish to add more connectors or experiment with other options, I recommend doing so using this file as most of the variables are extensively documented.

 **Typically, the only thing you will need to modify is the `prefix`.
 Set this to wherever you want to install ABINIT.**